Transplants may be

 Osteoporosis can develop in patients who are at risk of osteoporosis before transplantation (eg, because of reduced physical activity, use of tobacco and/or alcohol, or a preexisting renal disorder) because immunosuppressants (especially corticosteroids and calcineurin inhibitors) increase bone resorption.
 Although not routine, use of vitamin D, bisphosphonates, or other antiresorptive drugs after transplantation may play a role in prevention.

 Failure to grow, primarily as a consequence of chronic corticosteroid use, is a concern in children.
 Growth failure can be mitigated by tapering corticosteroids to the minimum dose that does not lead to graft rejection.

-Systemic atherosclerosis can result from hyperlipidemia due to use of CNIs, rapamycins (sirolimus, everolimus), or corticosteroids; it typically occurs in kidney transplant recipients > 15 yr posttransplantation.
+Atherosclerosis can result from hyperlipidemia due to use of calcineurin inhibitors, rapamycins (sirolimus, everolimus), or corticosteroids; it typically occurs in kidney transplant recipients > 15 years posttransplantation.